opennetworkinglab/aether-docs/onramp/blueprints.rst

 Aether can be configured to work with the open source gNB from OAI.
-The blueprint runs in either simulation mode or with physical UEs connecting to a USRP software-defined radio.
-The following assumes familiarity with the OAI 5G RAN stack.
+The blueprint runs in either simulation mode or with physical UEs connecting wirelessly to a USRP software-defined radio.

+The following assumes familiarity with the OAI 5G RAN stack, but it is **not** necessary to separately install the OAI stack.
+OnRamp installs both the Aether Core and the OAI RAN, plus the networking needed to interconnect the two.

 .. _reading_oai:
 .. admonition:: Further Reading